 A third-generation Fort Worth, Texas native, she is a former competitive swimmer.
 Before joining Boot Campaign, she put her passion for education and fundraising to work with the Junior League of Houston, as president of the PTA for an all-girls school and for a variety of other national charity events.
 Leigh Ann’s skills in organizing, leading people, raising funds and bringing awareness to causes laid the foundation for her work with the Boot Campaign.

-A corporate public relations professional turned personal trainer, Heather’s energy, passion for fitness and serving others is unstoppable.
+A corporate public relations professional turned wellness studio owner, Heather’s energy, passion for fitness and serving others is unstoppable.
 When friend and fellow Boot Girl Leigh Ann Ranslem teamed up with Heather to launch yet another venture – an event planning business – their patriotism was a common bond and made her a perfect fit for the Boot Campaign.

 Heather is a graduate of Texas A&M with a bachelor’s degree in Communications.